 Outcome: Portfolio of validated research projects for ongoing mentorship, with real opportunity to transition to the project execution phase, project execution—exploration of funding and commercialization opportunities.
 Learn more about the Catalyst process

 Catalyst is open to those with interest and willingness to spend time in research, innovation, and health and who live or work near one of the 2021 Hubs—Boston, Memphis, and Salt Lake City.

 We seek a multi-talented cohort, including:

-- Early stage professionals, postdocs, fellows, graduate students, clinical, and other professional degree candidates, advanced undergraduates, etc.
+- Early stage professionals, postdocs, fellows, graduate students, clinical, and other professional degree candidates, etc.

 - VA- and non-VA-affiliated engineers, scientists, clinicians, designers, entrepreneurs, MBAs, etc.

 Participants join as individuals to form teams and identify new lines of research, rather than working to advance their existing research projects.